 Intensive Outpatient Program (IOP)

-IOP is a great middle option for those who have serious obligations but still need treatment.
-Generally, patients have the option to live at the facility or stay at home.
-Most programs are between 9-20 a week, however, IOP programs are very tailored to meet an individual’s needs.
+IOP is a great middle option for those who have serious obligations but still need a treatment provider.
+Generally, patients have the opportunity to live at the facility or stay at home.
+Most programs are between 9-20 a week.
+However, IOP programs are very tailored to meet an individual’s needs.

 For More Information About Treatment Options

-Detoxing is your first step towards sobriety.
-After detoxing, a great program is essential for success.
-To find out more information on the programs we offer here at North Jersey Recovery feel free to contact us and start your journey to success.
+At North Jersey Recovery Center, we do not offer detox as part of our treatment process.
+However, detoxing is your first step towards sobriety, and recommend you find an accredited facility that can assist.
+After detoxing, a great treatment program is essential for success.
+After you or your loved one completes detox, you can join an inpatient or outpatient program for continued recovery.
+To find out more information on the programs we offer here at North Jersey Recovery, please contact us and start your journey to success.